 Human beings have long found mildly acidic drinks refreshing and have believed them to have medicinal properties.
 For example, Coca Cola, a beverage originally intended as an over-the-counter medicine.
 The acidity in Coca Cola comes partly from the fact that the drink is carbonated, which is why when you drink it flat, it tastes plain sweet, rather than sweet and sour and is not nearly as good.
 The ancient Greeks had their own take on soft drinks and used to use "Oxymel", a mixture of vinegar and honey, both for refreshment as well as for medicinal purposes, for not entirely bogus reasons: honey and vinegar are natural products that both have powerful antibiotic properties.
 As Oxymel does not have high concentrations of processed sugar in it, it is also unlikely to lead to an obesity crisis.
-In fact, Oxymel is sometimes used as an appetite suppressant (I certainly didn't feel like eating after my experience with apple cider vinegar).
+In fact, Oxymel is sometimes used as an appetite suppressant (I certainly didn't feel like eating after my experience with just a spoonful of apple cider vinegar).

 So I suppose you could argue that drinking honey and vinegar is healthy for you, but only if it means that you reduce your intake of modern-day carbonated junk drinks.

-So it turns out that vinegar really does offer some health benefits, when used sensibly, in reasonable quantities and suitably mixed with other ingredients.
+Either way, it turns out that vinegar really does offer some health benefits, when used sensibly, in reasonable quantities and suitably mixed with other ingredients.
 Rather like just about any foodstuff.

 Whether apple cider vinegar really reduces your cholesterol levels is something that I will leave to more qualified people.
 In the meantime, I will watch and wait before ingesting anymore of the stuff, other than for dressing my lettuce.